mvrdevelopment/spec/gdtf-spec.md

 ![Graph of a default PulseOpen-like attribute and their SubPhysicalUnits](media/PulseOpen\_Default.png "default PulseOpen-like attribute and their SubPhysicalUnits")

 *Figure 10.
 Default PulseOpen-like attribute and their SubPhysicalUnits*

+# Annex G. Virtual Channels, Virtual Dimmers, Visual Channels (informative)

+[DMX Channel](#user-content-dmx-channel) with Offset of value None becomes a **Virtual Channel**.
+Virtual Channel typically does create a control surface (an encoder) on control desks.
+It does not produce real world (DMX) output, but it can have an effect on it's linked Geometry in a visualizer.

+A Virtual Channel can contain (multiple) [Relations](#user-content-relation-collect), for example to color mixing channels, which creates a **Virtual Dimmer**.
+See example in [Listing 1](#listing-1-dmx-mode-with-relations).
+Through linking to other DMX Channels, the Virtual Dimmer can have a real world effect.

+A Virtual Channel with Logical Channel Attribute set as NoFeature and with Channel Functions Attributes set to control functions on Geometries linked via DMX Channel becomes a **Visual Channel**.
+Visual Channel typically does not create an encoder in a controller, does not produce real world (DMX) output, but it can have an effect on it's linked Geometry in a visualizer.